adamgilroy22/retro-reboot/README.md

 ### Future Features

 While I feel that the site has an abundance of features, there are several ones I would like to add in the future that didn't fit into the current development cycle for this project.
-These features have been logged as Won't Have in my MoSCoW prioritization.
+These features have been logged as Won't Have in my MoSCoW prioritization and placed in the backlog of my project's development board.

 - Discount Wheel
     - I want to add a spin the wheel game to the site where a user can input their email address to try and win a discount code.
 Emails would be collected and added to the newsletter list enticing users to sign up for the mailing list.